Hypercubers/hypercubing.xyz/docs/notation.md

 # Notation

 !!! warning
-    This page explains notation specifically for cell-turning n^4^ virtual puzzles.
+    This page explains notation specifically for cell-turning virtual hypercube puzzles.
 Notation pages for other puzzles coming soon™️...

 ## Cells